ddkn/chromatographer/README.md

 I hope that the code and explanation provided is useful in your future lab endeavours.

+## Disclaimer

+This is intended as a reference for technologists and students for designing lab software.
+Learning on how to code Python or Qt can be referenced from books to online tutorials outside of this project.

 ## Software required

 * Anaconda 3